Gurenax/node-aws-lambda-calculator/README.md

 1. Zip the contents of this folder (not the folder itself).
 2. Go to AWS Lambda Console and crate a new Function
 3. Under Code entry type, select Upload a .ZIP file
-4. Rename the Handler to app.handler
+4. Rename the Handler to `index.handler`
 5. Save the function
 6. Create a test event and save the event
 7. Click test and make sure it's working